seanh/terminal_velocity/README.markdown

 virtualenv activated and others not, so you can use your stable copy of Terminal Velocity to takes note while you hack on your development version.

+You can also setup different aliases (e.g. in your `~/.bashrc` or `~/.zshrc`) for running the release and development versions:

+    alias tv="/usr/local/bin/terminal_velocity"
+    alias tvdev="/home/seanh/.virtualenvs/terminal_velocity/bin/python /home/seanh/Projects/terminal_velocity/bin/terminal_velocity"